My Tender Matador: Plot

 The story begins in the spring of 1986, in a poor neighborhood of Santiago inhabited by many leftists.
 In the midst of the dictatorship, the capital is full of frequent protests, marches and a certain sense of hope to remove Augusto Pinochet from power.
-It is in this context that the "Queen of the Corner" ("La Loca del Frente" in the original Spanish), an effeminate travesti in her forties, who rents a dilapidated house to live in, arrives in the neighborhood.
+It is in this context that the "Queen of the Corner", an effeminate travesti in her forties, who rents a dilapidated house to live in, arrives in the neighborhood.
 Carlos, a handsome and virile young man, helps her to arrange her meager belongings, beginning to frequent the house and also inviting other university friends during the nights with the excuse of being a quiet place to study.
-Secret meetings, held during curfew, begin to become more and more frequent, and in those in which Carlos can not participate, he stays talking with an increasingly enamored landlady, who despite the requests of her few gay friends, has not wanted to introduce her lover.
-During these conversations, the Queen of the Corner brings up her past links to prostitution, a broken family, being motherless and being the child of an abusive father, whom she abandoned at the age of 18 when he wanted to force her to do her military service.
+Secret meetings, held during curfew, begin to become more and more frequent, and in those in which Carlos can not participate, he stays talking with an increasingly enamored landlady, who despite the requests of her few gay friends, has not wanted to introduce the young man.

+During these conversations, the Queen of the Corner brings up her past links to prostitution, a broken family, being motherless and being the child of an abusive father, who once raped her as a child while he was drunk.
+She left home at the age of 18, when he wanted to force her to do her military service.